Ethiopia: Tigray and anti-government groups form alliance | DW | 05.11.2021

 Government spokesperson Billene Seyoum responded on Twitter saying that opposition groups had had the option of resolving differences in elections earlier this year and any groups that rejected that option "cannot be for democratization."

+The announcement came as US special envoy Jeffrey Feltman was in the Ethiopian capital meeting with several senior lawmakers in an attempt to bring about an immediate ceasefire.

-Fighting between the TPLF and government forces has left thousands dead and displaced over two million.
+Fighting between the TPLF and government forces has left thousands dead and displaced over 2 million.

+US Secretary of State Antony Blinken also made a call for peace on Thursday, saying: "The conflict in Ethiopia must come to an end.
+Peace negotiations should begin immediately without preconditions in pursuit of a ceasefire."

+US senators also introduced a new sanctions bill on Thursday that would target those involved in the ongoing conflict.

 ab/rt (Reuters, AP)